 We prioritised auditing a company which was a direct registrant.
 They had reported handling 81,702 tonnes of packaging.
 This resulted in an obligation cost of about £3 million in terms of the purchase of evidence.
 With a turnover of £19 million, this would be an unusual amount of packaging.
 They had reported that they imported 17,000 tonnes of pallets which would be around 1.1 million pallets per year.
 They had not bought any evidence by early November and did not appear to be aware of the implication of the costs.

 The audit identified they actually handled 217 tonnes of packaging – an error of 99.8%.
 This was due to decimal point errors, incorrect weights, misunderstanding the regulations and being unclear on the requirements to buy evidence.
-The audit and subsequent resubmission meant that they could now qualify as a small producer.
 This also reduced the pressure on wood PRNs by several thousand tonnes as well as the overall market.

 2.4 Monitoring of unregistered producers (free riders and drop offs)